digiArchitect/ImagePrGroupWork/readme.md

-# Jylah and Archie's Image Processor
+# Jylah and Archie's image Processor

 Jylah and Archie's image processor is a text-based interactive image processor program that runs in java.